PhilGeek/commonplace_books/extramission.md

 (*Sermon* 277 10; Edmund Hill, O.P., *The Works of Saint Augustine, A Translation for the 21st Century, Part III, Sermons, Volume 8, 273-305A, On the Saints*, Hyde Park, NY: New City Press, 1994, 39)

 Notice that the "inexpressible swiftness" of the visual rays is contrasted with the speed of corporeal processes such as walking.
 Perhaps, like Philoponus, Augustine maintains that instantaneous action at a distance is only possible for incorporeal activity (*In de anima* 325 1-341 9).
 After all, instantaneous action at a distance would require a body to travel at infinite speed, but bodies, no matter how swift, only travel at finite speeds.

+The contrast that Augustine draws between the speed of the eyelid in opening one's eyes and the speed of the visual rays thereby unleashed is also relevant:

+> The twinling of an eye does not consist in closing and opening the eyelids, because this is done more slowly than seeing.
+You bat an eyelid more slowly than you direct a ray.
+Your ray gets to the sky more quickly than the batted eyelids reach the eyebrow.

+(*Sermon* 277 11; Edmund Hill, O.P., *The Works of Saint Augustine, A Translation for the 21st Century, Part III, Sermons, Volume 8, 273-305A, On the Saints*, Hyde Park, NY: New City Press, 1994, 39)

 # Achilles Tatius